RESEARCH STARTER

 Part of the sequence of the targeted DNA has to be known in order to design the primers.
 In the first step, the targeted double-stranded DNA is heated to more than 90 degrees Celsius (194 degrees Fahrenheit).
 During this process, the two strands of the targeted DNA separate from each other.
 Each strand is capable of being a template.

 The second step involves a gradual decrease to a temperature at which the two DNA strands would normally reassociate, but primers are also present in the solution at a greater concentration than DNA.
 This causes reassociation to occur between the primers and the specific complementary regions on each DNA strand.
 Complete reassociation of the DNA strands cannot occur.
-The association between the primers and the DNA will produce a short region of two strands with a longer region having a single strand of the DNA.
+The association between the primers and the DNA will produce a short region of two strands, with a longer region having a single strand of the DNA.

 The third step, amplification, focuses on these single strands of DNA.
-In the presence of the necessary deoxyribonucleotides and other compounds, catalyzes the manufacture of a complementary strand of DNA.
+In the presence of the necessary deoxyribonucleotides and other compounds, DNA polymerase catalyzes the manufacture of a complementary strand of DNA.
 At the end of this process, the newly constructed strands can be separated at high temperature to begin the cycle again.

 As the cycles are repeated again and again, the number of each target sequence doubles with each cycle (a logarithmic increase).

 PCR reactions are carried out in an apparatus called a thermocycler, which is designed to change temperatures automatically.
-The various conditions of temperature and reaction times can be programmed and the procedure occurs without operator assistance.
+The various conditions of temperature and reaction times can be programmed, and the procedure occurs without operator assistance.

 Impact